 - While the tart shell is cooking, stir together the sugar, flour and table salt in a medium saucepan.

-- Add the eggs and egg yolks.
+- Add the eggs, egg yolks, lemon zest and lemon juice.
 Stirring constantly, cook over medium-low heat until the mixture reaches 160° Fahrenheit on a kitchen thermometer.
 Mixture will thicken slightly.